AsaTyr2018/SDUnity/README.md

 - Selectable prompt presets

 ### Model Management
-- Choose between predefined models or any files in `models/`
+- Choose from any files in `models/`
 - LoRA dropdown lists files from `loras/` with multi‑select support
 - Built‑in Civitai browser to search, inspect metadata and download model versions
 - Move or delete model files from within the manager